voletis1980/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

     Install-Module Az -Scope CurrentUser -Repository PSGallery -Force
     ```

 1. Connect to Azure AD and log in to your Azure account.
+You must specify `<tenant_id>` if you have access to more than one AAD tenants.

     ```console
-    Connect-AzureAD
+    Connect-AzureAD -TenantID <tenant_id>
     Connect-AzAccount -TenantID (Get-AzureADTenantDetail).ObjectId
     ```

 1. Run the script using the desired scope.
+The following command will set License Type to 'Paid" on all servers in the specified subscription.

     ```console
-   .\modify-license-type.ps1 -LicenseType Paid
+   .//modify-license-type.ps1 -SubId <sub_id> -LicenseType Paid -Force $true
     ```